etohgame/kit/docs/client-objects/pushbox-destroyers.md

 ## Use Cases

-Pushbox Destroyers can be used to destroy Pushboxes or contraptions parented within a Pushbox model.
+Pushbox Destroyers can be used to destroy Pushboxes or contraptions parented within a Pushbox model, or to prevent a Pushbox from going outside its intended use area.

 ## Configuration